PatrickLang/KubernetesForWindowsTutorial/Worklog.md

 Steps for the day of the event

 - Keep registration restricted
-- Make login info public so people can copy & paste
 - Delete all VMs that were assigned already.
 They will be replaced with clean ones
 - Start all VMs
+- In session
-- In session, set registration to unrestricted
+  - Set registration to unrestricted
+  - Make login info public so people can copy & paste

 ### VM sizing